onefishgame/bidataservice/README.md

 #BI Data Service
 Use update cutting edge technology to build a dynamic business intelligent web service to serve data analysis need including internal or external.

+We will try to build an intelligent data analysis and data reporting platform which facilitate target orintated marketing and sales

-It will provide dynamic, interactive and intuitable GUI rich web portal to help business executives  understand the meaning of data easily and precisely.
+It should be highly dynamic, interactive and intuitable GUI rich web portal to help user  understand the meaning of historic data more easily and precisely.

+It will elinimate the confusion of multiple pages and multiple button navigation in traditional web application.